bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 The `config/database.yml` file can contain ERB tags `<%= %>`.
 Anything in the tags will be evaluated as Ruby code.
 You can use this to pull out data from an environment variable or to perform calculations to generate the needed connection information.

 TIP: You don't have to update the database configurations manually.
 If you look at the options of the application generator, you will see that one of the options is named `--database`.
 This option allows you to choose an adapter from a list of the most used relational databases.
-You can even run the generator repeatedly: `cd .. && rails new blog --database=mysql`.
+You can even run the generator repeatedly: `cd .. && quails new blog --database=mysql`.
 When you confirm the overwriting of the `config/database.yml` file, your application will be configured for MySQL instead of SQLite.
 Detailed examples of the common database connections are below.

 ### Connection Preference

 Since there are two ways to configure your connection (using `config/database.yml` or using an environment variable) it is important to understand how they can interact.

-If you have an empty `config/database.yml` file but your `ENV['DATABASE_URL']` is present, then Rails will connect to the database via your environment variable:
+If you have an empty `config/database.yml` file but your `ENV['DATABASE_URL']` is present, then Quails will connect to the database via your environment variable:

 ```
 $ cat config/database.yml